cri98-dev/sist-cloud-project/README.md

   - Setting it to a negative number would cause images with whatever class confidence score to be included in the output list.
   - Setting it to a number greater than 1.0 would lead to an empty output list.

+- "class" is a mandatory parameter of the url.
+- "max" can be omitted.
+Its default value is 20.
+- "min_conf" can be omitted.
+Its default value is 0.6.

 # How to access Kibana GUI?

 Simply visit: